Strauman/handin-LaTeX/README.md

 ### And then
 use the [docs](http://mirrors.ctan.org/macros/latex/contrib/handin/handin-doc.pdf).

 Since this package is in early stages, the CTAN-version is probably not the latest version though.
 There will be multiple builds pushed here first.
-Current CTAN-version is `0.0.2 build 30`.

 ## Quickstart
 Install with TeXLive or MikTeX, as per usual.
 Alternatively download the latest version here: [handin.zip](https://raw.githubusercontent.com/Strauman/Handin-LaTeX-template/master/handin.zip), then, in your document, use: `\usepackage{handin}`.
 There is an example included in the [handin.zip](https://raw.githubusercontent.com/Strauman/Handin-LaTeX-template/master/handin.zip)